AlexArnold-sussex/discnet-hpc/Tutorials/HPC/README.md

   sbatch --array [1-10] array-job.sh
   sbatch --dependency=afterok:jobid --array [11-20] array-job.sh
   ```
   Check the status of your job on the queue.
 Did the first array of jobs work and has the second array run?

+## Final challenge

+With all what you learned so far, you should be now able to compile, set up and run your first HPC simulation.
+We have picked GADGET-4, an N-Body cosmological simulation code.

+1. Download the latest version of GADGET-4 from <a href="https://wwwmpa.mpa-garching.mpg.de/gadget4/">here</a> onto Artemis (Tip: *git* is your friend ;))
+2. Locate the source code folder with the Makefile template & adapt the Makefile for the Artemis environment
+3. Identify all required modules and load them
+4. Successfully compile the GADGET-4
+5. You can find a parameter file and matching *Config.sh* for running a simulation in the tutorial folder: Exercises/HPC/Gadget-4
+6. Write your own submission script for a 64 core MPI run of your compiled GADGET-4 binary (don’t forget to load the modules here as well; hint: best store them in a configuration for that)
+7. Check if your simulations started successfully
+8. Now kill your simulation again (Do **NOT** skip this step!)
+9. ????
+10. Profit!!! (well, you mastered the content of the first day successfully ;))